George E. Leach: Military

 In April 1905, he was commissioned as a Second lieutenant of Field Artillery in the Minnesota National Guard.
 Leach advanced through the ranks of the military in command and staff assignments.
 He graduated from the United States Army Command and General Staff College in 1916.
-In 1916-7, he saw active duty on the United States–Mexico border during the Pancho Villa Expedition; first as a Major, and later as Colonel and Commander of the 151st Artillery Regiment.
+In 1916–7, he saw active duty on the United States–Mexico border during the Pancho Villa Expedition; first as a Major, and later as Colonel and Commander of the 151st Artillery Regiment.

 During World War I, Leach commanded the 151st Field Artillery Regiment, a unit of the 42nd Infantry Division.
 He took part in battles at Champagne-Marne, Aisne-Marne, St. Mihiel, and Meuse-Argonne.
 Leach remained in command of the 151st Field Artillery until November 1921, after which he returned to the insurance business as manager of the St. Paul Fire & Marine Insurance Company.

 In 1923, Leach was promoted to brigadier general as commander of Minnesota's 59th Field Artillery Brigade.
 In 1931, he was appointed Chief of the National Guard Bureau and was promoted to Major General.
 He served in this position until 1935, after which he returned to command of the 59th Field Artillery Brigade, reverting to his permanent rank of Brigadier General.
+Later in 1935, he was forced to bail out of a burning US Army airplane during a flight from Washington to California.
+He wandered through Arizona wastelands until he found someone to lead him to safety.
+As a result, he became the highest ranking official at the time to become a member of the Caterpillar Club, an informal organization of aviators whose lives have been saved by an emergency parachute jump.
 In 1937, he was elected President of the National Guard Association of the United States.

 From 1940 until his retirement in 1941, Leach was commander of the 34th Infantry Division, again receiving promotion to Major General.
 Under his command the division was activated and began its initial preparations and training for entry into World War II.

 After the war, Leach operated a vending machine company, George E. Leach, Inc., and was Chairman of the National Automatic Merchandising Association.